 Why is there a preference for activated charcoal teeth whitening among other whitening products?
 We can’t say for sure, but it might have something to do with a viable natural product choice.
 And with health scares over potentially harmful substances and concern over rising prices, it’s no surprise.

-Activated charcoal is a preferred ingredient because of activated charcoal powder’s use in poison treatment.
+Activated charcoal is a preferred ingredient because of activated charcoal powder’s usual use in poison treatment.
 When ingested, activated charcoal powder binds to the toxins, absorbing them before they could do any severe damage.

-Those who swear by activated charcoal whitening then argue that it works the same way.
+Those who swear by activated charcoal for teeth whitening purposes then argue that it works the same way.
 When you place the activated charcoal powder on your teeth, it supposedly removes stains by absorbing the particles that stain teeth.
 Aside from the unsightly activated charcoal teeth, this type of whitening might do more harm than good.

 Why shouldn’t you use activated charcoal teeth whitening, then?